 Like many people, I have stock collection of software that I install every time I reinstall Windows or get a new PC.

-NEW: I am using the Preview version of Windows 8.1 (various editions) on all of my PCs.
+Updated: I am of course using Windows 8.1 with Update 1 (various editions) on all of my PCs.

 Internet and communications

-I use Skype forinstant messaging with friends and family and to record podcasts and to chat with Rafael Rivera, my Windows Secrets co-author.
+I use Skype for instant messaging with friends and family and to record podcasts and to chat with Rafael Rivera, my frequent co-author.

-I use Facebook to keep in touch with friends and family only and Twitter to communicate with the world about tech topics; I use and recommend the excellent MetroTwit for Twitter on the PC, but it's been discontinued and I have yet to find a replacement I like as much.
+Updated: I use Facebook to keep in touch with friends and family only and Twitter to communicate with the world about tech topics; I still use and recommend the excellent MetroTwit for Twitter on the PC, but it's been discontinued and I have yet to find a replacement I like as much.

 I do not use any third party security software as Windows Defender in Windows 8.1 includes anti-virus functionality.
 My entire family uses it, and its predecessor, Microsoft Security Essentials, and we've never had any major issues.

-Netflix has emerged as one of the most valuable technology services we utilize, but we have been using the similar Amazon Prime streaming service, which doesn't have nearly as much content (but is free for customers of Amazon's Prime shipping service).
-When I rent or purchase TV shows or movies, I typically use Amazon Instant Video, Xbox Video Store, or just the On Demand feature in FIOS.
+Netflix has emerged as one of the most valuable technology services we utilize, but we have been using the similar Amazon Prime Video streaming service, which doesn't have nearly as much content (but is free for customers of Amazon's Prime shipping service).

 I use and recommend Audible for audio books.
 (Yes, Audible advertises on both of my podcasts now.
 But I would use and recommend this service regardless.)
-I have been walking a lot lately and have actually increased my consumption of Audible content since that time quite a bit.
+I have been walking a lot since early 2013 and have actually increased my consumption of Audible content since that time quite a bit.

 I use VLC Media Player to watch digital movies on the PC; VLC supports soft captioning in H.264/MP4 files, including VobSub-style captioning.
-(I use Xbox Video on the Surface RT.)
+(I also use Xbox Video for video playback on PCs.)

 Other applications and utilities

-In addition to the aforementioned applications, I regularly use a number of other apps that don't necessarily fall into neat categories.
+Updated: In addition to the aforementioned applications, I regularly use a number of other apps that don't necessarily fall into neat categories.
 I use Adobe Reader for PDF files and Techsmith SnagIt for screen captures.
-I use Visual Studio 2012 Express forand Visual Studio 2012 Express for Windows 8 to keep up on software development issues.
+I use Visual Studio Express 2013 for Windows to keep up on software development issues.

 Windows Phone apps

-I primarily stick to the built-in apps and experiences on Windows Phone since the platform is so integrated and complete.
-But I do use a handful of third party apps fairly regularly including Bing News, Bing Weather, Nokia Camera, Facebook, AP Mobile, Audible, Amazon Kindle, Kobo, Facebook, Twitter, myAT&T and various Nokia apps.
+I primarily stick to the built-in Microsoft and Nokia apps and experiences on Windows Phone since the platform is so integrated and complete.
+But I do use a handful of apps fairly regularly including Bing News, Bing Weather, Nokia Camera, Facebook, AP Mobile, Audible, Amazon Kindle, Kobo, Facebook, Twitter, myAT&T and various Nokia apps.

 When I'm not on the road, I spend most of the day in my home office, where I use my primary PC, Xbox 360, and some other stuff too...

-I now walk for 45 to 60 minutes every single day and listen to Audible books while doing so.
-When I can’t get outside, I use a LifeFitness X3 Elliptical Cross-Trainer for cardio and watch movies and TV shows via an Xbox 360 S that’s attached to a wall-mounted Sony Internet TV (24 inches).
+When I can't get outside, I use a LifeFitness X3 Elliptical Cross-Trainer for cardio and watch movies and TV shows via an older Roku 2 that's attached to a wall-mounted Sony Internet TV (24 inches).
 I also play basketball in the fall and winter.
 People who work in front of computers (or otherwise sit all day) need to do something energetic.
-For me, this is it.
+I'm trying.

-I use a variety of hardware to record various podcasts.
-This includes a Heil PR 40 microphone with PL2T Boom Mount, a USB-based M-Audio Fast Track Guitar/Mic Recording Interface, and a new Logitech HD WebCam C525 web camera, all of which are excellent.
+Updated: I use a variety of hardware to record various podcasts.
+This includes a Heil PR 40 microphone with PL2T Boom Mount, a USB-based Mackie Onyx Blackjack 2x2 USB Recording Interface, and a new Logitech HD Pro WebCam C920 web camera, all of which are excellent.